List of Marvel Comics characters: A: Other versions of Albion

 The Earth-9106 version of Peter Hunter is Officer Saxon, a Captain Britain Corps member.

 Alchemist

 Alchemist (Soudabeh Abadi) is a character appearing in comic books published by Marvel Comics.
 A long-lived British mutant with the ability of transmutation (transformation of one substance into another), Alchemist protected mutants in England.
 When Kitty Pryde and Pete Wisdom investigated a mutant serial killer, Alchemist intervened but was defeated and arrested.
-She later joined the mutant nation of Krakoa and assisted the Marauders and an X-Men emergency response team.
+She later joined the mutant nation of Krakoa and assisted the Marauders emergency response team.

 Alchemy

 Alchemy (Thomas Jones) is a character appearing in comic books published by Marvel Comics.
 A British mutant, Alchemy was created by British comic book fan Paul Betsow, was the winning entry of a contest held by Marvel Comics for the best fan-created character.
 Marvel planned to publish the winning creation in an issue of New Mutants; however, Alchemy eventually first appeared in X-Factor #41 instead.

 Thomas 'Jellybeans' Jones was a teenager when his mutant powers first manifested.
 With little control over his powers, Thomas could turn objects he touched into gold.
 This drew the attention of the Troll Associates, a group of trolls.
 Centuries ago, trolls had been driven underground by humanity, but the Troll Associates wanted to reclaim the British Isles for their kind.
 The Troll Associates kidnapped Thomas and told him to create an abundance of gold to collapse the British economy, but Thomas refused to comply.

 Meanwhile, Thomas' mother had witnessed her son's abduction by the trolls and thought that the trolls were mutants.
 She called X-Factor for help.
 X-Factor tracked down the trolls, following a trail of gold that Thomas had left behind, but the trolls defeated and imprisoned X-Factor.
 The trolls then tried to force Thomas to obey by threatening his mother.
 To protect his mother, Thomas turned the leaders of the Troll Associates, Phy and Phee, into gold, and given the sheer biochemical complexity of living organic matter, he could not change them back.
 The Troll Associates retreated and Thomas then turned the golden trolls into lead (to avoid the aforementioned economic problems).
 X-Factor placed the leaden trolls in Hyde Park as statues.
 Thomas decided to study biochemistry so that he could restore the leaden trolls back to normal.